-Credit: 0.5 Supply fee: \$25 No experience required - This is an enjoyable beginning level art class at Hinsdale South.
-You can be successful even if you have always said, "I cannot draw!"
-Students will explore what types of art and artists are currently trending and contemporary in the world around us.
+ıdent Course #05591 to the art and history of cartooning and animation.
+Students learn caricature Prereq: none cartooning as well as developing their own cartoon character and comic strips.
+Level: 9, 10, 11, 12 Techniques of animation are taught and enable students to produce their own Credit: 0.5 animated film shorts.
+Students will also have hands-on experience using the Supply fee: \$20 latest versions of Adobe animation software.
+VISUAL ART IN OUR WORLD No experience required - This is an enjoyable beginning level art class at Course #05011 Hinsdale South.
+You can be successful even if you have always said, "I cannot Prereq: none draw!"
+Students will explore what types of art and artists are currently trending Level: 9, 10, 11, 12 and contemporary in the world around us.
 Gaining an understanding of visual art that surrounds us is as important as the music you listen to or the books you read.
 Expand your knowledge and have fun trying your hand at some basic art techniques that are used in today's art.
 Students will get to explore materials including paint markers, spray paint, collage, camera phones, internet images, drawing tablets and various other studio art supplies.
 Field trips to contemporary art museums in Chicago will also occur.